-Affecting about 1% of the US population, celiac is a common inflammatory disease of the small intestine and is triggered by the ingestion of gluten, a protein that is largely present in wheat, rye, and barley.
+Affecting about one percent of the U.S. population, celiac disease is a common inflammatory disease of the small intestine and is triggered by the ingestion of gluten, a protein present in wheat, rye, and barley.
 Currently, the only treatment for celiac disease is complete avoidance of gluten from one’s diet.
-This can be a challenge however as gluten is highly ubiquitous in our food supply.
-Celiac disease can be quite devastating with symptoms ranging from GI issues and intense abdominal pain to skin disorders, and people with celiac can have a higher risk for malignanices of the intestine.
+This can be a challenge however as gluten is common in our food supply.
+Celiac disease can be quite devastating with symptoms ranging from gastrointestinal distress and intense abdominal pain to skin disorders.
+People with celiac disease can have a higher risk of malignancies of the intestine.

 For more information on Kumamax, follow the links below:

 Computational Design of an Alpha-gliadan Peptidase – Journal of the American Chemical Society